 Tableau Catalogue users create workbooks from external assets

-When you have the Data Management Add-on with Tableau Catalogue enabled, you can create a new workbook when you're making a Catalogue-supported connection from the External Assets page:
+When you have Data Management with Tableau Catalog enabled, you can create a new workbook when you're making a Catalog-supported connection from the External Assets page:

 And from database and table pages: